dotnet/docfx/Documentation/incrementalbuild/intro_incremental_build.md

 1. The version supports incremental.

-- The intermediate folder(specified with option `--intermediateFolder`) that is used to store incremental cache files exists.
-This is a must for now, but we plan to remove the check later.
 - Cache files are not corrupted.
 - `DocFX` version isn't changed.
 - Plugins' hash isn't changed.